 Ween – The Mollusk (1997) – Full Album

-Also of note, in the wake of Hillenburg’s passing this weekend, nearly 600,000 people (and counting) have signed a petition to request a performance of the David Glen Eisley-penned SpongeBob favorite “Sweet Victory”—performed in a stadium rock show setting in the show—at the upcoming Super Bowl LIII Halftime Show on Sunday, February 3rd, 2019.
-It’s definitely a reach, but we can’t deny the fact that it would be a perfect song for the occasion.
-Listen to “Sweet Victory” from the original show below:
+In the wake of Hillenburg’s passing in 2018, nearly 600,000 people (and counting) have signed a petition to request a performance of the David Glen Eisley-penned SpongeBob favorite “Sweet Victory”—performed in a stadium rock show setting in the show—at the Super Bowl LIII Halftime Show on Sunday, February 3rd, 2019.
+While that cover didn’t come to fruition, Maroon 5 and Travis Scott did wink at the online campaign with a clip of the “Sweet Victory” scene during their performance.

 SpongeBob Squarepants [David Glen Eisley] – “Sweet Victory”